For Authors|For Editors|For Reviewers

 3. Proposing a Special Issue

-The Discovery Medicine Editorial Office usually invite scholars to guest edit Special Issues on topics of interest to the scientific community.
+The Discovery Medicine Editorial Office usually invites scholars to guest edit Special Issues on topics of interest to the scientific community.

 The scope of the proposal should be made clear throughout the text and topics.
 Broad descriptions that cover the entire scope of the journal are not appropriate.
 You should ensure the text and topics are explicitly linked to the narrower scope of the Special Issue.